 I never understood what the deal with dry brushing was.
 It perplexed me.
-I was too simultaneously confused and disinterested by the idea to even google the darn thing.
+I was simultaneously confused and disinterested by the idea, so much so I elected not to even google the darn thing.
 I'd hear references to it in mainstream media, and this was, more or less, my thought process: What are you (any of you) talking about?
 Why would someone take a dry brush and brush their body?
 I can't.
-Mentions of lymph nodes and circulation just sounded esoteric and, frankly, like a load of baloney.
+Mentions of lymph nodes and circulation just sounded esoteric and, frankly, false.
 I was firmly in camp "never trying dry brushing because no/why."

 But hey, as I've learned over and over again, you really can never say never—especially as a beauty editor.
 When I discovered that one of dry brushing's biggest claims to fame is reducing cellulite, I had to put it to the test.
-Because I'd try a lot worse than dry brushing in the name of less cellulite.
+Because I'd tried a lot worse than dry brushing in the name of less cellulite.
 So does it work?
-Keep scrolling to read my review.

-I ordered a dry brush off Amazon—the exact one above—but you can purchase one at a local health food store or even Whole Foods.
-They are supposed to be long so that you can flop it over your back and get hard-to-reach places, which I quickly learned you very much need.
-The whole process would have been much less doable without a long-handled brush.
+I ordered a dry brush off Amazon, but you can purchase one at a local health food store or even Whole Foods.
+The ones with handles are supposed to be long so that you can flop it over your back and get hard-to-reach places, which I quickly learned you very much need.
+However, a palm brush works well too, depending on your flexibility.
 Experts say you can dry brush either before or after the shower, just that either way, your skin has to be dry.
-Not a lick of moisture, or the effect doesn't work.
+Not a lick of moisture, or the dry brushing isn't going to be effective.

 I worked off a little pamphlet that a friend gave me, with instructions on how and where you're supposed to dry brush.
 I did it for the first time after a shower, at night, when my skin was fully and completely dry.
 Here is what I did.